Introduction

 ✅ Success

-- Understand the exact format and requirements of IELTS Writing Task 2
+- Understand the exact format and requirements of IELTS writing task 2

-- Spend 5-7 minutes planning before writing
+- Spend 5-7 minutes planning before writing your IELTS writing test essay

-- Structure your essay with a clear introduction, body paragraphs, and conclusion
+- Structure your essay with a clear introduction, body paragraphs, and conclusion as shown in IELTS writing examples

-- Develop ideas fully with specific examples and explanations
+- Develop ideas fully with specific examples and explanations using proper collocations for IELTS

-- Use a variety of vocabulary and grammatical structures appropriately
+- Use a variety of vocabulary and grammatical structures appropriately in your IELTS writing practice

-- Practice regularly under timed conditions
+- Practice regularly under timed conditions with IELTS writing checker feedback

 Next Steps